Master-Pack Group Berhad

 i.
 Bribery and Anti-Corruption

 The supplier must not directly or indirectly promise, offer, grant or authorise the giving of money, commission, facilitation payments (grease money) or anything else of value to government officials, officers of private enterprises, consultants and their connected persons to obtain or retain a business or an advantage in the conduct of business.
-All suppliers must not influence others or be influenced either directly or indirectly by paying or receiving bribes or kickbacks or any other measures that are deemed

 ii.
 Competition Act